Takzzg/portfolio-sveltekit/README.md

     - `npm run host` to also expose to LAN
 - open [`localhost:5173`](http://localhost:5173) in your browser

+### VS Code
+If using Visual Studio Code, get the recommended extensions in `.vscode/extensions.json` to enable full syntax support

 ## Dependencies

 - ParaglideJS - https://inlang.com/m/gerre34r/library-inlang-paraglideJs/sveltekit